 Specifications

-Material: Lightweight recycled polyester with breathable knit
+Material: Lightweight breathable polyester knit

 Sleeves: Short sleeve